mymmrac/telego/README.md

 }
 ```

+> Note: You may wish to use [Let's Encrypt](https://letsencrypt.org/) in order to generate your free TLS certificate.

 ### Using Telegram methods

-All Telegram Bot API methods described in [documentation](https://core.telegram.org/bots/api#available-methods) can be used by this library.
+All Telegram Bot API methods described in [documentation](https://core.telegram.org/bots/api#available-methods) can be used by the library.
 They have same names and same parameters, parameters represented by struct with name: `<methodName>` + `Params`.
 If method don't have required parameters `nil` value can be used as a parameter.